HabitatFramework/TechnicalGuide/database/database.rst

 		Contains all of the Habitat Types that can be assigned to sources using the 'Habitat Type' field on the Sources tab of the main window (for the selected 'Habitat Class').

 	lut_ihs_complex
-		Contains all the IHS Complex codes that can be assigned using the 'Complex' fields on the IHS table of the main window. **[sort_order only]**
+		Contains all the IHS Complex codes that can be assigned using the 'Complex' fields on the Habitats tab of the main window. **[sort_order only]**

 	lut_ihs_formation
-		Contains all the IHS Formation codes that can be assigned using the 'Formation' fields on the IHS table of the main window. **[sort_order only]**
+		Contains all the IHS Formation codes that can be assigned using the 'Formation' fields on the Habitats tab of the main window. **[sort_order only]**

 	lut_ihs_management
-		Contains all the IHS Management codes that can be assigned using the 'Management' fields on the IHS table of the main window. **[sort_order only]**
+		Contains all the IHS Management codes that can be assigned using the 'Management' fields on the Habitats tab of the main window. **[sort_order only]**

 	lut_ihs_matrix
-		Contains all the IHS Matrix codes that can be assigned using the 'Matrix' fields on the IHS table of the main window. **[sort_order only]**
+		Contains all the IHS Matrix codes that can be assigned using the 'Matrix' fields on the Habitats tab of the main window. **[sort_order only]**

 	lut_bap_quality_determination
 		Contains the BAP determination quality types that can be assigned to Priority Habitats and Potential Priority Habitats on the Details tab of the main window. **[sort_order only]**